g-h-0-S-t/Apocalypse/README.md

-# Apocalypse (Disclaimer : Profanity/slangs used.
+# Apocalypse (Disclaimer : Usage of profanity.
 Proceed cautiously.)
 This is a POST-Ping-Flood-Attack Tool.

 By default, it tries to fire **1 request per millisecond, or ASAP** (@ line no. 128, var limiter, and line no. 150 for the milliseconds which is currently defaulted to 0).
 You can modify it @ your will.
 Be generous with **limiter**, **increasing beyond what your RAM can handle might end up crashing your browser**.
 Check Browser console logs for it's operation validity.